You Have a Second Chance at Life - Call Now – Your New Life Starts Today!

-I am the Cook Supervisor at Rocky Mountain Treatment Center.
+I am the Kitchen Supervisor at Rocky Mountain Treatment Center.
 I have been in the cooking industry for so long.
 I refuse to give the number of years in fear my age will be revealed.

 Many people who go through addiction treatment, are under- nourished and under-weight.
 They become more appreciative of food.
 It gives me much satisfaction putting out good food.
 I enjoy their feedback – it makes me feel appreciated.

 When not in the kitchen, I like mountain biking, hiking, and taking photos in Montana’s outdoors.

 Addiction wreaks havoc on the body’s ability to absorb nutrients.

 I was born and raised in Asia.
 My parents were missionaries, so I was blessed to travel and experience many different places.
 I went to school in a jungle in Malaysia.

 I started working at Rocky Mountain Treatment Center, two years ago.
 I like the satisfaction of cleaning.
 I look forward to coming to work.
 The staff appreciates what I do.
 I feel my job matters.

 In my spare time, I love to silk paint, dabble in the arts, and hike.

 I feel like I matter!

 When families are at the end of their rope, I will go the extra mile -- as I drive across the state to pick up clients in need of transportation to Rocky Mountain Treatment Center.